Car Seat Safety

 Do you know if you're using the right car seat for your child?

-Watch and share this short video from the National Highway Transportation and Safety Administration that reminds us about car seat safety.
+Watch and share this short video from the National Highway Transportation and Safety Administration that will help you choose the right car seat.

 Car seat guidelines